VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 end)
 ```

+Now you can restart Neovim.

-Right now this setup won't do much.
-We don't have any language server installed just yet (and the code to use them is not there yet).
+But this setup won't doesn't do much.
+We don't have any language server installed (and the code to use them is not there yet).

 ### Language servers and how to use them